thriveweb/greatstart/content/defaultPages/parents-policies.md

       psychological and neglect.
 Educators are responsible for preventing child abuse, recognising indicators and responding effectively if issues arise, including Mandatory Reporting of child abuse.

+      * Our Child Safe Statement of Commitment: The organisation has a strong commitment to child safety and protection, through implementing and adherence to the Child Safe Standards.
+This commitment extends to all children in our service and community with an aim for children to feel safe, secure and supported.
+We acknowledge the importance of our organisation and community to be committed to culturally safety of aboriginal children, the cultural safety for culturally and/or linguistically diverse children and safety of children with a disability.

       * Food and Nutrition: Nutrition plays a pivotal role in the quality of care.
 All meals are prepared in accordance with Food Safety and Nutrition